Your Ultimate NYC To Do List

 If you’re taking non-New Yorker’s with you here: be careful that you don’t lose them.

-There’s not much to see; you’re just going to be amazed by the over stimulation.
+Honestly, there isn’t much to see or do in Times Square itself – you’re just going to be amazed by the over stimulation, which is the tourist attraction itself.

 Personally, I like to hop into the Forever 21 in Times Square every time because it’s one of the biggest ones you’ll ever see– it’s got four massive levels inside.